 Avoid a prolonged luffing of the sails and shock loading (such as strong gust) as much as possible.

-In the event that a sail drops into the water, slow the boat down and detach the tack of the sail from the bowsprit to avoid loading the sprit.
+In the event that a sail drops into the water, detach the tack of the sail from the bowsprit to avoid loading the sprit.

 As with other sailing hardware, it is recommended to inspect all the bowsprit parts for damage such as cracks, corrosion, chaffing and loose attachments and correct it before use.

-After each use, flush with fresh water, and disassemble, for thorough cleaning, inspection lubrication of moving parts at least once a year or more frequently if used often and in stronger winds and sea state.
+After each use, flush with fresh water.
+Carry out a thorough cleaning and inspection at least once a year or more frequently if used often and in stronger winds and sea state.

 For added protection from harmful UV rays consider using a UV protectant such as 303 Marine & Recreation Aerospace Protectant